-The prevalence of past year prescription sedative misuse is higher in NWS (4.7%) than in NSDUH (0.4%).
+The prevalence of lifetime prescription sedative misuse is comparable in NWS (2.1%) and NSDUH (2.6%).

-National Wellbeing Survey (2021) - misused prescription sedatives in the past year "Have you misused any of the following prescription medications in the past year?
+National Wellbeing Survey (2022) - lifetime prescription sedative misuse "Have you ever misused any of the following prescription medications?
 By misused, we mean used pills that were not prescribed to you or taken them in a way that was not prescribed by a physician.
 This includes things like taking them more frequently than prescribed, taking them to get high, or crushing them to get the dose faster: Sedatives (e.g., Methaqualone, Nembutal, Pentobarbital, Phenobarbital)"